 • hold an Australian Business Number (or equivalent in PNG or Fiji); and

-• demonstrate positive outcomes for this year’s themes of biodiversity and blue economy.
+• demonstrate positive outcomes for this year’s themes of regenerative economy or sustainable food systems.

 The following persons are ineligible to participate in the Challenge: